galgantar/standard-deviants/index.markdown

 # Primi - Sentiment Analysis 😃😐🙁

-Some viral posts care positive and uplifting, but the reality is that they are also often negative, hence the stew being... toxic... ☠️ but viral, nonetheless.
+Some viral posts can be positive and uplifting, but the reality is that they are also often negative, hence the stew being... toxic... ☠️ but viral, nonetheless.
 In the previous chapter we have seen that being negative can improve your chances of becomming viral, but than the question arises - who to hate on?
 The seasoning behind the message is defined by the [VADER sentiment](https://github.com/cjhutto/vaderSentiment) of posts.
 As we suspect that sentiment plays a big role in virality, we begin by looking at sentiment comprising our various clusters:

 <details>
 <summary style="cursor: pointer; padding: 10px; background-color: #f5f5f5; border: 1px solid #ddd; border-radius: 5px; margin: 20px 0;">